fleschutz/PowerShell/Docs/open-dropbox-folder.md

 ## open-dropbox-folder.ps1 - Opens the user's Dropbox folder

-This script starts the File Explorer and shows the user's Dropbox folder.
+This script launches the File and showing the user's Dropbox folder.

 ## Parameters
 ```powershell